hadley/adv-r/Functional-programming.md

 ### Function factories

-We've already seen two example of function factories, `missing_remover()` and `power()`.
+We've already seen two example of function factories, `missing_fixer()` and `power()`.
 In both these cases using a function factory instead of a single function with multiple arguments has little, if any, benefit.
 Function factories are most useful when:

 * the different levels are more complex, with multiple arguments and complicated bodies